 By Eric and Lisa at Penguin and Pia

 Cost: 490 ISK

-When visiting Reykjavik, there’s an Icelandic delicacy that you just have to try.
+When visiting Reykjavik, there’s a cheap Icelandic delicacy that you have to try.
 Don’t worry, it’s not fermented shark (hákarl).
 It’s the Icelandic Hotdog.
 The most famous version can be consumed in one place in Reykjavik: Baejarins Beztu Pylsur.

 For a tiny hot dog stand built in 1937, Baejarins Beztu Pylsur has created quite the sensation over the decades.
-Built very close to the Harpa Concert and Conference Centre, this unassuming stand’s name means “the best hot dogs in town”, and has served locals, tourists, and celebrities alike.
+Built very close to the Harpa Concert and Conference Centre in Reykjavik, this unassuming stand’s name means “the best hot dogs in town” and has served locals, tourists, and celebrities alike.

 Hot dogs in Iceland aren’t just good because they are a novelty – they are actually more delicious than what you might be accustomed to eating.
 It all begins with the meat.
 The Icelandic Hot Dog is made of lamb, then mixed with beef pork.
 The natural vegetation and cleaner environment are reflected in the meat’s flavour.